raballew/kne-on-ocp/README.md

 [Kubernetes Network Emulation (KNE)][kne] lets you run virtual network topologies in Kubernetes.
 It does so by running various device operating systems in containers.
-For anyone interested in a more in-depth view into the inner workings of KNE I recommend using the projects source code as reference since the official documentation is a bit lacking.
+For anyone interested in a more in-depth view into the inner workings of KNE the projects source code should act as the reference since the documentation is a bit lacking.

 This document will guide you through setting up KNE on [OpenShift (OCP)][openshift-docs] (or on [OKD][okd-docs] respectively) in the first step.
-Then you will use the KNE cluster to create and interact with your own topology based on Arista cEOS.
-In the last step you will set up a minimal workflow using a simple job and virtual instances to pre-validate hardware tests.
-This should give you a good understanding of what virtual testing is all about and allow you to adopt this concept to more complex workflow leveraging tools such as [Tekton][tekton] or GitHub actions.
+Then you will use the KNE cluster to create and interact with a topology based on [Arista cEOS][arista-ceos].
+In the last step you will set up a minimal workflow using the same topology attached to virtual instances of the [IXIA-C Open Traffic Generator][ixia-c-otg] to pre-validate hardware tests.
+This should give you a good understanding of what virtual testing is all about and allow you to adopt this concept to more complex CI workflows leveraging your choice of tools.

 If you are struggling to setup an OKD cluster, you might want to follow [this guide][okd-the-hard-way] to learn it the hard way.

-> With a few minor changes all steps mentioned in this guide are also usable on
+> With a few changes all steps mentioned in this guide are also usable on other
-> other Kubernetes distributions.
+> Kubernetes distributions.

 ## Prerequisites

+This guide assumes that you are familiar with a few technologies on a fundamental level:

+* OpenShift
+* Operators
+* Networking

-The following system specifications are required for the cluster if you plan to follow the guide and run some additional workload:
+The following system specifications are required for the cluster in order to follow the guide and run some additional workload:

 * x86_64 cluster system architecture
-* Dynamic storage provisioning configured
 * At least 3 worker nodes
 * At least 8 CPU cores per worker node
 * At least 16 GB of RAM per worker node